MicroStrategy/rest-api-docs/docs/common-workflows/use-prompts-objects/prompt-types/object-prompts.md

    - GET `/api/reports/{reportId}/instances/{instancesId}`
    - GET `/api/dossiers/{dossierId}/instances/{dossierInstanceId}`

-## Obtain Elements for Answering Object Prompts
+## Obtain elements for answering object prompts

 To answer an object prompt, the user needs to know which object can be supplied as the answer.
 The following REST APIs can be used to obtain this list of objects.